-- Identity Provider Hostname: Hostname or IP address for the identity provider. - Transport Security: The protocol to use for securing communications between the system and the identity provider.
-Options are: - None - TLS Security (Transport Layer Security) - SSL (Secure Sockets Layer) - Identity Provider Host Port: Network port used to communicate with the identity provider.
+- Hostname Suffix: The suffix used for host name verification if the default host name verification fails. - SSL (Secure Sockets Layer) - Identity Provider Host Port: Network port used to communicate with the identity provider.
 The default value depends on the Transport Security setting: - For None or TLS Security (Transport Layer Security), 389 - For SSL (Secure Sockets Layer), 636 - User Name: A user account on the identity provider.
 Your system uses this account to read information from the identity provider. - Password: The user account password. - User DN Template: A template on the LDAP server.
-When a user logs into their system, the provided username is inserted into this template to determine the user's LDAP distinguished name (DN). - Unique ID: The unique identifier for the specified LDAP server. - Member Name Attribute: The name of the attribute that each group on the identity provider uses to list its members. - Search Base DN: The distinguished name (DN) of the identity provider location where you want your system to begin searching for users and groups.
+When a user logs into their system, the provided username is inserted into this template to determine the user's LDAP distinguished name (DN). - Unique ID: The unique identifier for the specified LDAP server.

+- Member Name Attribute: The name of the attribute that each group on the identity provider uses to list its members. - Search Base DN: The distinguished name (DN) of the identity provider location where you want the system to begin searching for users and groups.

-For example, if you specify a value of OU=Users,DC=corp,DC=example,DC=com, your system searches for users and groups in the organization unit called Users in the corp.example.com domain.
+For example, if you specify a value of OU=Users,DC=corp,DC=example,DC=com, the system searches for users and groups in the organization unit called Users in the corp.example.com domain.